 #2 Transfer all of your domain names to Canhost so you can manage their DNS Records directly from your Canhost account.

 #3 Install a Debian server with the name ns1 into your Canhost VPS.
-SSH into the Debian server and change the etc/host file to your fully qualified domain name (aka ns1.myprimarywebsite.com).
+SSH into the Debian server IP and change the SSH configuration file to allow Root Log In.
+Then create a root password and SSH into your VPS IP as the root user and install Midnight Commander.

 #4 Install Hestia to your VPS with update, upgrade and then two commands from the hestiacp.com home page.
 Add --clamav no to the end of the second command prevent installing clamav.
 This will save you 1 GB of RAM.